h2oai/h2o-3/h2o-docs/src/product/faq.rst

 **How can I create a multi-node H2O cluster on a SLURM system?**

-The syntax below describes how to create a multi-node H2O cluster on a Simple Linux Utility for Resource Management (SLURM) system using R.
+The syntax below comes from `https://github.com/ck37/savio-notes/blob/master/h2o-slurm-multinode.Rmd <https://github.com/ck37/savio-notes/blob/master/h2o-slurm-multinode.Rmd>`__ and describes how to create a multi-node H2O cluster on a Simple Linux Utility for Resource Management (SLURM) system using R.

 ::